syncfusion-content/xamarin-docs/Xamarin/Diagram/Getting-Started.md

 **BeginNodeRender**

-User can change node content using [BeginNodeRender](https://help.syncfusion.com/xamarin/diagram/layout#beginnoderender) event of the SfDiagram.
-This event will fire for each Node added in Layout when the layout is getting updated.
+An user can change the node content using the [BeginNodeRender](https://help.syncfusion.com/xamarin/diagram/layout#beginnoderender) event of the SfDiagram.
+This event will fire for each node added in the Layout when the layout is getting updated.

 {% tabs %}
 {% highlight c# %}